Jane Munro

-Jane Munro (born December 3, 1943) is a Canadian poet.
-She has published six collections of poetry, including Blue Sonoma, which won the 2015 Griffin Poetry Prize.
+Jane Munro (born December 3, 1943) is a Canadian writer, poet and educator.
+She has published eight collections of poetry including Blue Sonoma, which won the 2015 Griffin Poetry Prize, a prose memoir ‘‘Open Every Window, 2020’’ and a chapbook of short prose pieces.

+She belongs to the poetry collective Yoko's Dogs along with Susan Gillis, Jan Conn, and Mary di Michele.
+Yoko’s Dogs has published three collections of collaborative poetry.

 Munro was born in North Vancouver, British Columbia in 1943 and raised in Vancouver and North Vancouver.
 She studied at the University of British Columbia, undergraduate, M.F.A. and Ed.D., Indiana University B.A. and Simon Fraser University M.A. where she worked with poet Robin Blaser.
-She taught creative writing in several Vancouver universities, and published her third collection, Grief Notes & Animal Dreams, in 1994.
+She taught creative writing in several Vancouver universities and has given readings across Canada, in the USA, England, Ireland, Italy, Egypt and India.
+Her most recent poetry collection is ‘‘False Creek,2022’’.

 Munro uses a blend of Eastern and Western styles in her compositions.
-She belongs to the poetry collective Yoko's Dogs along with Susan Gillis, Jan Conn, and Mary di Michele.

-She is a proponent of Iyengar yoga and currently lives in Vancouver.
+She is a practitioner of Iyengar yoga and currently lives in Vancouver.